Tristan-Miotto/Sound-generation/README.md

 ## 📌 Note

-⚠️ It seems that the *generation.ipynb* Notebook can't run with a recent version of Tensorflow .
+⚠️ It seems that the *generation.ipynb* Notebook can't run with a recent version of Tensorflow.
 However, it's working with the 2.10 version.